 The park receives an average of 43 feet (13 meters) of snow per year.
 It is open year-round, 24 hours a day but the north entrance road and Rim Drive are closed to wheeled vehicles in the winter.
 The west and south entrances are plowed daily as needed, and are open to automobiles throughout the year.

-Ranger Led Snowshoe WalksRanger-guided snowshoe walks become increasingly popular each year.
-The walks generally last two hours, and cover 1 to 2 miles of moderate-to-strenuous terrain.
-The ranger determines the route but most walks begin at Rim Village and continue through the sub-alpine forests and meadows along the lake rim.
+Ranger-Guided Snowshoe WalksRanger-guided snowshoe walks become increasingly popular each year.
+The walks generally last two hours, and cover one to two miles of moderate-to-strenuous terrain.
+Most walks begin at Rim Village and continue through the sub-alpine forests and meadows along the lake rim.
+The ranger determines the route.